opencv/opencv/modules/imgproc/doc/feature_detection.rst

 **Note**: If the function is called with different values ``A`` and ``B`` of the parameter ``qualityLevel`` , and ``A`` > {B}, the vector of returned corners with ``qualityLevel=A`` will be the prefix of the output vector with ``qualityLevel=B`` .

-See Also: :func:`cornerMinEigenVal`,
+See Also: :cpp:func:`cornerMinEigenVal`,
-:func:`cornerHarris`,
-:func:`calcOpticalFlowPyrLK`,
-:func:`estimateRigidMotion`,
-:func:`PlanarObjectDetector`,
-:func:`OneWayDescriptor`
+:cpp:func:`cornerHarris`,
+:cpp:func:`calcOpticalFlowPyrLK`,
+:cpp:func:`estimateRigidMotion`,
+:cpp:func:`PlanarObjectDetector`,
+:cpp:func:`OneWayDescriptor`

 .. index:: HoughCircles

-.. _HoughCircles:

 HoughCircles
 ------------

-.. c:function:: void HoughCircles( Mat& image, vector<Vec3f>& circles, int method, double dp, double minDist, double param1=100, double param2=100, int minRadius=0, int maxRadius=0 )
+.. cpp:function:: void HoughCircles( InputArray image, OutputArray circles, int method, double dp, double minDist, double param1=100, double param2=100, int minRadius=0, int maxRadius=0 )

     Finds circles in a grayscale image using the Hough transform.